ruff-lang/ruff-lang.org/content/_index.md

 - **Batteries Included**, to be a complete and productive tool.
 - **Integrated Tooling**, ships as a single binary with all tools.

-[^1]: Ultimately, this comes down to personal preference.
+[^1]: this obviously comes down to personal preference, and yours might differ.